What Is Lifelong Learning?

 The Center for Lifelong Learning offers non-credit programming that is designed especially for those who are at least 50 years of age and/or retired.
 The center provides half-day, full-day and multiple-day programs and trips on a variety of topics and interests.

-Each semester, The Center for Lifelong Learning plans two major activities: an all-day seminar on a current topic and a travel-study experience.
-The longer travel-study, spring semester, has taken Lifelong Learners to most major cities east of the Mississippi.
-The fall over-nighter explores sites in Ohio, Indiana, or Michigan.
+Each semester, the Center for Lifelong Learning plans two major activities: an all-day seminar on a current topic and a travel-study experience.
+The longer travel-study, which takes place during spring, has taken lifelong learners to most major cities east of the Mississippi.
+The fall over-nighter explores sites in Ohio, Indiana or Michigan.

-Both are preceded by a campus class pre-viewing the significance of the destination.
+Both are preceded by a campus class previewing the significance of the destination.
 The chartered motor coach becomes a traveling classroom.
-The trips are arranged on a non-profit basis by Louisa Strock, CLL director, and Cecily Rohrs, Certified Tour Professional, both on the NSCC staff.

 All events are on a pay-as-you-participate basis.
-Lifelong Learners have college library access and 350+ receive the CLL newsletter.
+Lifelong learners have College library access and 350+ receive the CFLL newsletter.

 Contact Deb Wikstrom for more information (see below).